thrackle-io/rules-engine/docs/userGuides/rules/PAUSE-RULE.md

 - **Evaluation Exceptions**:
     - This rule doesn't apply when an **app administrator** address is in either the *from* or the *to* side of the transaction.
 This doesn't necessarily mean that if an app administrator is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
-    - This rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.
+    - In the case of the ERC20s, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

 - **Configuration and Enabling/Disabling**:
     - This rule can only be configured in the protocol by a **rule administrator**.